cedrichille/historical-co2-data/emissions_data_app/to_do.md

 - MT: JSON ingestion to learn how to transform JSON to dataframe

 ## summary_growth.py
-- MT: add a feature to earliest data and latest data functions that checks if data is zero and finds first non-zero data point
-- MT: add error handling for function inputs, such as if summary_dataframe is not type pd.df in add_growth_column or two many columns provided
+- MT: add error handling for function inputs, such as if summary_dataframe is not type pd.df in add_growth_column or too many columns provided
 - MT: functions like show_growth_rates should be able to handle no columns being provided, in which case they show all column growth rates

 ## growth_analysis.py